 By Sister Hortensia Del Villar, S.A.C.

-Sister Hortensia Del Villar is a member of the Sisters of the Guardian Angel and Director of the Diocesan Office of Community Services and Outreach Programs.
+Sister Hortensia Del Villar belongs to the Sisters of the Guardian Angel community and serves as the Director of the Diocesan Office of Community Services and Outreach Programs.